B1gN0Se/AI-Cyber-Agent/README.md

 **--model**: Specifies the exact language model to be used by the selected provider (e.g., llama3, gpt-4o).

+**-o**: The user can specify a name to save the tool’s execution as output.

 ## STEPS TO RUN - Always run this tool in Kali Linux VM for best results:

 ```sh